kalindimchev/Data-Structures-and-Algorithms/01. Data-Structures-Algorithms-and-Complexity/homework/README.md

 ## Data Structures, Algorithms and Complexity
 ### _Homework_

 1. What is the expected running time of the following C# code?
-Explain why.
+  - Explain why using Markdown.
   - Assume the array's size is `n`.

   ```cs